Advertiser Disclosure

 Get Your Global Entry (or TSA PreCheck) and CLEAR Fees Reimbursed

-Global Entry is a program operated by the U.S. Customs and Border Protection (CBP) agency.
-It allows passengers to pay a $120 fee (as of October 1, 2024) for expedited access through border checks when returning to the U.S. (provided they pass a background check).
+Global Entry is a program operated by U.S. Customs and Border Protection (CBP).
+It allows for expedited access through border checks when returning to the U.S. (provided users pass a background check).

 When approved for Global Entry, you’ll be able to use automated kiosks to clear customs when returning to the U.S. from abroad.
 Additionally, you’ll be given a Known Traveler Number that — when added to your plane tickets — will give you access to TSA PreCheck security lanes at the airport.

-Similarly, CLEAR connects certain biometric features (e.g., face, iris) to your personal identity, making it possible for you to speed through both airport and sporting venue security checks using only the blink of your eye, replacing the standard ID, ticket, and boarding pass.
+Similarly, CLEAR connects certain biometric features (e.g., fingerprints, iris) to your personal identity, making it possible for you to speed through both airport and sporting venue security checks using only your eyes, replacing the standard ID, ticket, and boarding pass.

-With CLEAR, you don’t need to remove your wallet from your purse or pocket, and after verifying your identity using your biometrics, a CLEAR Ambassador will escort you through the dedicated CLEAR lanes to the front of the TSA PreCheck or standard security line.
+With CLEAR, you don’t need to remove your wallet from your purse or pocket.
+After verifying your identity using your biometrics, a CLEAR Ambassador will escort you through the dedicated CLEAR lanes to the front of the TSA PreCheck or standard security line.

-Of course, each credit card has different rules for redeeming the benefit, so check with your credit card issuer on how to do it properly to ensure you’re promptly reimbursed.
+Of course, each credit card has different rules for redeeming the benefit, so check with your credit card issuer on how to do it properly to ensure you’re reimbursed.
+Some programs require prior enrollment.

 Earning Hotel Status With Credit Cards

-Hotel elite status is a beautiful thing.
-When you have it, you can enjoy benefits like complimentary room upgrades, bonus points on paid stays, better in-room internet, and maybe even free breakfast depending on the chain and status level.
+Hotel elite status can provide many benefits like complimentary room upgrades, bonus points on paid stays, better in-room internet, and maybe even free breakfast, depending on the chain and status level.
 It makes your hotel stays just a little bit (okay, we’ll admit it: a lot) more enjoyable.

-Many hotel co-branded credit cards — like the Marriott Bonvoy Boundless® Credit Card from Chase and the Hilton Aspire card — include complimentary elite status at their respective hotel chains.
+For example, co-branded credit cards — like the Marriott Bonvoy Boundless® Credit Card and the Hilton Honors American Express Aspire Card* include complimentary elite status within their respective programs.

 Hilton Honors American Express Aspire CardTerms Apply / Rates & Fees